-Notwithstanding the prohibition of section 37-26, the following activities are permitted within woodlands areas without a use permit, unless otherwise prohibited by statute or ordinance
+Notwithstanding the prohibition of section 37-26, the following activities are permitted within woodlands woodland areas without a use permit, unless otherwise prohibited by statute or ordinance:

-(1) The transplanting within a twelve-month period of no more than three (3) trees on a given parcel of land within a designated woodlands area;

-(2) The removal within a twelve-month period of a single tree with a d.b.h. of less than eight (8) inches where a valid certificate of occupancy has been issued;

-(3) The removal or trimming of dead, diseased or damaged trees or other woody vegetation, provided that the damage resulted from a nonhuman cause, and provided further that the removal or trimming is in compliance of ANSI standards; accomplished through the use of standard forestry practices and techniques;
+- (1) The transplanting within a twelve-month period of no more than three (3) trees on a given parcel of land within a designated woodlands regulated woodland area; - (2) The removal within a twelve-month period of a single tree with a d.b.h. of less than eight (8) inches where a valid certificate of occupancy has been issued; - (3) The removal or trimming of dead, diseased or damaged trees or other woody vegetation, provided that the damage resulted from a nonhuman cause, and provided further that the removal or trimming is in compliance of ANSI standards; accomplished through the use of standard forestry practices and techniques;

-(4) Conservation of soil, vegetation, water, fish, wildlife and other natural resources;

-(5) Outdoor recreation, such as the utilization of field trails or woodlands for nature study, hiking, horseback riding, trapping and hunting as otherwise legally permitted and regulated.
-The exception for outdoor recreation shall include the development of land for recreational uses;

-(6) Bona fide farming, where the farm operation is registered with the city pursuant to Chapter 8 of this Code, and forestry and nursery practices, where otherwise legally permitted, and where compatible with the individual woodland ecology and not in conflict with the standards contained in section 37-29 provided that a forest management use permit is obtained pursuant to subsection 37-8(d) for forestry activities within a woodlands area;

-(7) The operation and maintenance of existing dams and other water control devices if in compliance with all applicable statutes and ordinances; and

-(8) Actions taken in times of emergency, including the repair or restoration of public roads, electrical lines, natural gas lines, water lines, sewage lines and storm drainage systems, when immediate action is necessary to protect public health or safety or to prevent damage to property.
-A person taking such emergency actions shall within fourteen (14) days thereof provide a report to the planning commission describing the actions taken, the nature of the emergency necessitating the actions, and the extent of any cutting or removal of, or damage to, any trees within the woodlands area.
-The matter shall be reviewed by a city arborist the city forester, or his designee, who shall make a determination as to whether the resulting tree cutting, removal or damage was reasonably necessitated by the emergency situation.
-To the extent the resulting tree cutting, removal or damage exceeds that reasonably necessitated by the emergency situation, the person shall be required to provide replacement trees in accordance with the replacement standards of section 37-8.

-(9) The cutting, trimming or removal of trees and other woody vegetation in connection with the construction, maintenance or repair of a natural gas transmission main, electrical line, water main, sewer line and other essential utilities that are which is located within a private easement of the public utility or within property owned in fee by the public utility, provided the following conditions are met:

-a.
-If the activity is conducted within a private easement, the public utility shall notify the underlying property owner in writing at least fourteen (14) days in advance of the activity, with a copy of the notification forwarded to a City arborist the city forester;
+- (4) Conservation of soil, vegetation, water, fish, wildlife and other natural resources: - (5) Passive outdoor recreation, such as the utilization of field\unpaved trails or woodlands for nature study, hiking, horseback riding, trapping and hunting as otherwise legally permitted and regulated.
+The exception for outdoor recreation shall include the development of land for non-motorized recreational uses. - (6) Bona fide farming, where the farm operation is registered with the city pursuant to Chapter 8 of this Code, and forestry and nursery practices, where otherwise legally permitted, and where compatible with the individual woodland ecology and not in conflict with the standards contained in section 37-29 provided that a forest management use permit is obtained pursuant to subsection 37-8(d) for forestry activities within a woodlands woodland area; - (7) The operation and maintenance of existing dams and other water control devices if in compliance with all applicable statutes and ordinances; and - (8) Actions taken in times of emergency, including the repair or restoration of public roads, electrical lines, natural gas lines, water lines, sewage lines and storm drainage systems, when immediate action is necessary to protect public health or safety or to prevent damage to property.
+A person taking such emergency actions shall within fourteen (14) days thereof provide a report to the planning commission describing the actions taken, the nature of the emergency necessitating the actions, and the extent of any cutting or removal of, or damage to, any trees within the woodland area.
+The matter shall be reviewed by a city\arborist\the\city\forester,the\Parks, Recreation and , Community Development Director or their or his- designee, who shall make a determination as to whether the resulting tree cutting, removal or damage was reasonably necessitated by the emergency situation.
+To the extent the resulting tree cutting, removal or damage exceeds that reasonably necessitated by the emergency situation, the person shall be required to provide replacement trees in accordance with the replacement standards of section 37-8. - (9) The cutting, trimming or removal of trees and other woody vegetation in connection with the construction, maintenance or repair of a natural gas transmission main, electrical line, water main, sewer line and other essential utilities that are which is located within a private easement of the public utility or within property owned in fee by the public utility, provided the following conditions are met: - a.
+If the activity is conducted within a private easement, the public utility shall notify the underlying property owner in writing at least fourteen (14) days in advance of the activity, with a copy of the notification forwarded to the city forester- Community Development Department;